jrbradley/datasciencecoursera/README.md

 # datasciencecoursera
-Repository for data science curse
+Repository for data science course.
+Trying to figure out how to do a commit.